mematt/ml4calibrated450k/README.md

 ```
 3. This script contains:
 + the function `run_nestedcv_tunedRF()` that integrates the (1.) sub- and (2.) training functions to perform the complete internal validation within the 5 x 5-fold nested CV scheme.
 + It creates an output folder (by default `./tRF/`) and exports the resulting variables (hyperparemeter settings and raw classifier scores) into a `CVfold.1.0.RData`file for each (sub)fold, respectively.

+The output file `CVfold.K.k.RData` is comprised of the following objects:
++ predicted (uncalibrated/raw) scores matrices of the tuned RF using `p.n.pred.var` (`pvarsel`) number of CpG probes that resulted in the lowest BS, ME and LL metrics:
+  + `scores.pred.rf.tuned.brier`
+  + `scores.pred.rf.tuned.miscerr`
+  + `scores.pred.rf.tuned.mlogl`
++ `rfcv.tuned`: the output object of the (2.) `trainRF_caret_custom_tuner()` function
++	`fold`: the corresponding *"K.k"* (sub)fold assignments with training and test/calibration sets

+*CRITICAL/Troubleshooting: the output `CVfold.K.k.RData` file can be quite large (1-1.5Gb) because it contains multiple large matrix objects (ca. 215 MB each).
+Hence, saving all objects of the 5 x 5-fold nested CV scheme might require 30-50Gb free space on the hard drive.*

 ### 5. Perform calibration using ridge penalized  multinomial logistic regression (MR)